Skip to Content

 Best Time for Wildlife Viewing

-Hell’s Gate can be visited for hiking, climbing and cycling throughout the year, but wildlife viewing is best in the dry months from June to October when the grass is short.
-The scenery, however, is at its most spectacular during the Wet season from November to May, when the entire landscape turns lovely and green.
+Hell’s Gate can be visited for hiking, climbing and cycling throughout the year.
+However, wildlife viewing is best in the Dry season (June to October) when the grass is short.
+The scenery is at its most spectacular during the Wet season (November to May), when the entire landscape turns lovely and green.

 Wildlife Photos